cguertin14/ddns/manifests/README.md

 # Kubernetes Manifests

 Here reside kubernetes manifests to use ddns in your cluster.
-Since `ddns` is not web service/microservice but rather a job in itself, it is defined here as  a cronjob that runs `hourly`.
+Since `ddns` is not web service/microservice but rather a job in itself, it is defined here as  a cronjob that runs `every 5 minutes`.

 ## Tokens Secret